EdwinIngJ/HomeDjangoPi/README.md

 $ cd HomeDjangoPi
 $ pip install -r requirements.txt
 ```
-*note that this project is only compatible with python3
+*Note that this project is only compatible with python3

 #### Running For the First Time
 Setup IP address in the settings.py within the djangopi/ directory and set DEBUG to False